 The HEIMDAL Dashboard administrator can connect to any of the computers that have the Remote Desktop module enabled by navigating the Products -> Remote Desktop -> Remote Desktop view and by clicking the Connect icon in the Actions column:

 This will display a pop-up that notifies the user to continue to connect to the inbound computer or to get the HEIMDAL RD Viewer application downloaded and installed (if not present on the computer).
 If HEIMDAL RD Viewer is installed, the user can press the Yes button and the application will connect you to the selected computer.
 The end-user that you are connecting to needs to allow the remote session if the Unattended Remote Desktop session option is not enabled in the Group Policy applying to that computer.
+In case you are trying to connect remotely using the HEIMDAL Dashboard from a computer that already has the HEIMDAL Agent installed, you will need the Supporter role assigned to the current computer in order to be able to connect.

 Here is a short tutorial: